gcruzsolano/prep/teachers/README.md

 # Welcome Teachers!

-Whether you are a SkilStak™ senior student who has become a student instructor, a teacher from a public or private school, a university adjunct, or even from a corporate organization we welcome you.
+> Whether you are a SkilStak™ senior student who has become a student
+> instructor, a teacher from a public or private school, a university
+> adjunct, or even from a corporate organization we welcome you.
-Thanks for considering this digital textbook.
-Like all courses and learning modules at SkilStak™ each has a textbook and workbook GitHub repo.
+> Thanks for considering this digital textbook.
+Like all courses and
+> learning modules at SkilStak™ each has a textbook and workbook
+> GitHub repo.
 The textbook is for reference.
-The workbook is to be used as a starter “assignment” repo for [GitHub Classroom][classroom].
+The workbook is to be
+> used as a starter “assignment” repo for [GitHub Classroom][classroom].
-You may wish to read more about using [*GitHub Classroom as Textbook and Workbook*][text-work] to familiarize yourself with the approach.
+> You may wish to read more about using [*GitHub Classroom as Textbook
+> and Workbook*][text-work] to familiarize yourself with the approach.
-We believe it is the future of all textbooks in education as the OER movement continues and classrooms become more digital.
+> We believe it is the future of all textbooks in education as the

-This document summarizes the following:
+> OER movement continues and classrooms become more digital.

 1. [Prerequisites](#prerequisites)
 1. [Age](#age)